-The present research owes a debt of gratitude to Minga Perú staff members, who opened their offices, archives, studios and their hearts for us to undertake this research journey.
+- 1. The present research owes a debt of gratitude to Minga Perú staff members, who opened their offices, archives, studios and their hearts for us to undertake this research journey.
 We especially acknowledge Eliana Elías, executive director of Minga Perú, Luis Gonzalez, Everly Egoavil, Rosa Nilson, Mar'a Isabel Tafur, Rosario Avellaneda, Marcela Retamozo, Enrique Agnini, Eloy Neira and Juan Nashnate.
 We also acknowledge Dr Lynn Harter, School of Communication Studies, Ohio University for commenting on a previous version of this manuscript.

-- Minga Perú started its work in the Peruvian Amazon in collaboration with the Amazonian Peoples' Resources Initiative (APRI) of the University of Kansas.
+This manuscript was published in the International Communication Gazette, 68(4), 313-330.
+Minga Perú started its work in the Peruvian Amazon in collaboration with the Amazonian Peoples' Resources Initiative (APRI) of the University of Kansas.
 Currently, Minga works independently of APRI.
 Minga's work is supported by the Ford Foundation, the American Jewish World Service, AVINA Foundation, Empower, Moriah Fund and Match International. - 2.
 These numbers pertain to officially recognized riverine communities.
 The actual number is higher. - 3.
 There are many gendered and patriarchal systems operating in the Peruvian Amazonas, and the present investigation, at best, only captures a slice of it.